-- swelling of your mouth, tongue, or throat
+- swelling of the mouth, tongue, or throat

 - trouble breathing

-You should not take Prometrium if you have any of these conditions:
+You shouldn’t take Prometrium if you have any of these conditions:

 - abnormal or unusual bleeding from the vagina that hasn’t been diagnosed

-- a peanut allergy (Prometrium contains peanut oil)
+- a peanut allergy, as Prometrium contains peanut oil

 - an allergy to progesterone or any other ingredient in the capsules